nicheinc/postgres-import-wizard/README.md

 instance running on your machine, available at port 5433, with a database named `raw`.
-Also be sure to use a [Postgres password file](https://www.postgresql.org/docs/current/libpq-pgpass.html) to specify credentials for your database's user.
+Also be sure to use a [Postgres password file](https://www.postgresql.org/docs/current/libpq-pgpass.html) to specify credentials for your database user.

 The example data sets provided under the `examples` folder are subsets of the [Private School Universe Survey](https://nces.ed.gov/surveys/pss/) (PSS) for